astro0151/astro0151/README.md

              -Linux(OS)

 - 💞️ I’m looking to collaborate on freelancing projects and open source projects.
-- 📫 How to reach me ...just email me@:- gulbahar0151@gmail.com
+-
+-email me@:- gulbahar0151@gmail.com or gulbaharali89@gmail.com

 <!---
 astro0151/astro0151 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.